Greimore1/Terraform-Starter-Stack/README.md

 7. **RDS**: MySQL database on db.t3.micro

 ## Important Considerations
-- All resources are configured to maximize Free Tier eligibility
+- All resources are configured to maximise Free Tier eligibility
 - Ensure you monitor AWS usage to stay within Free Tier limits
-- Credentials and sensitive data are hardcoded for demonstration (NOT recommended for production)
+- Credentials and sensitive data are hardcoded for demonstration

 ## Setup Instructions
 1. Clone this repository
 2. Run `terraform init`
 3. Run `terraform plan` to verify resources
 4. Run `terraform apply`

-## Cost Management
-- Regularly check AWS billing console
-- Set up billing alerts
-- Destroy resources when not in use with `terraform destroy`

-## Security Notes
-- Replace hardcoded credentials in production
-- Use AWS Secrets Manager for sensitive information
-- Implement more restrictive IAM policies

-## Potential Improvements
-- Add network security groups
-- Implement more granular IAM permissions
-- Add encryption for sensitive resources

-## Cleanup
-To avoid unexpected charges, always run `terraform destroy` when resources are no longer needed.